- Solution centre

 - News & Media

-The CCAC initiative is led by WHO, UNEP, the World Bank, governments of Norway and the United States, as well as urban and civil society stakeholders, such as ICLEI (International Council for Local Environmental Initiatives) and ICIMOD (the International Centre for Integrated Mountain Development).
-Working through our respective organizations and agencies, we aim to harness the energies of existing sustainability initiatives, focusing on synergies among health, air quality and environment, and development leaders.
-Traditional practitioners will play a particularly important role in reaching high-risk and vulnerable populations.
+The Health initiative is led by a diverse group of state partners, non-state partners and civil society stakeholders that bring different perspectives and expertise.
+Working through our respective organizations and agencies, we are looking to build on the momentum of existing sustainability initiatives, focusing on our shared interest to protect public health.
+Traditional practitioners play a particularly important role in reaching high-risk and vulnerable populations.

 This document presents results from the Climate & Clean Air Coalition’s Urban Health Initiative reported between July 2016 and June 2017.
 These results were recorded using the...

 This report is an overview of the Coalition's progress from 2016 to 2017 and, because it is our 5th anniversary, includes information on the status of short-lived climate pollutant emissions,...

 Lead Partner: A Coalition partner with an active role in coordinating, monitoring and guiding the work of an initiative.